1st Armored Division (United States): Training

 Most of the division attended the Armored Force School at Knox to train in using their newly acquired tanks, half-tracks, and guns.

-The division left in September 1941 for three months to participate in maneuvers in Louisiana.
-The division returned to Fort Knox the day before the Japanese attack on Pearl Harbor.
-Training took on a new intensity.
-The division was reorganized, and all tanks, both medium and light were put into two armored regiments, the 1st and 13th.
-A third armored field artillery battalion, the 91st, was formed, and the 701st Tank Destroyer Battalion was organized and attached to the division.

 At Fort Knox, the division participated in the Technicolor short movie The Tanks Are Coming (as the "First Armored Force").
 It deployed to participate in the VII Corps Maneuvers on 18 August 1941.
 Once the maneuvers concluded, the 1st Armored Division then moved on 28 August 1941 and arrived at Camp Polk for the Second Army Louisiana Maneuvers on 1 September 1941.
 They then moved to Fort Jackson on 30 October 1941 to participate in the First Army Carolina Maneuvers.

 The division returned to Fort Knox on 7 December 1941 but started to prepare for deployment overseas instead of returning to garrison.
+Training took on a new intensity.
+The division was reorganized, and all tanks, both medium and light were put into two armored regiments, the 1st and 13th.
+A third armored field artillery battalion, the 91st, was formed, and the 701st Tank Destroyer Battalion was organized and attached to the division.

 The 1st Armored Division was ordered to Fort Dix on 11 April 1942 to await their deployment overseas.
 The division's port call required them to board the RMS Queen Mary at the New York Port of Embarkation at the Brooklyn Army Terminal on 11 May 1942.
 They arrived in Northern Ireland on 16 May 1942 and trained on the moors until they moved on to England on 29 October 1942.
 The division was now commanded by Major General Orlando Ward.